-To represent images of the form shown in Figure 1 the approach advocated in this paper is to consider the images in terms of pixel values using the Red-Green-Blue (RGB) colour model and the Hue-Saturation-Intensity (HSI) representation of the RGB model.
-As such each image can be represented as a sequence of histograms, with length M, to which a curve can easily be fitted.
-Each histogram is represented as $h_i(m) = \beta$, where $0 \le m < M$, and β is the number of occurrences of intensity value m in image i.
+To represent images of the form shown in Fig. 1 the approach advocated in this paper is to consider the images in terms of pixel values using the Red-Green-Blue (RGB) colour model and the Hue-Saturation-Intensity (HSI) representation

 Prior to translating the images into time series some enhancement to the histograms was undertaken.
-The enhancement was done by applying a Contrast Limited Adaptive Histogram Equalisation (CLAHE) [30] technique.
-CLAHE computes histogram for each different parts of an image and equalise each histogram separately.
-This image enhancement process increased the visibility of edges in the retinal images, as shown in Figure 2[a].
+The enhancement was done by applying a Contrast Limited Adaptive Histogram Equalisation (CLAHE) [33] technique.
+CLAHE computes histogram for different parts of an image and equalises each histogram separately.
+This image enhancement process increased the visibility of edges in the retinal images, as can be seen by comparing the enhanced image given in Fig. 2[a] with the image given in Fig. 1[c].
 Initial experiments [13], indicated that the green and saturation channels produced the best results.
-The green channel was selected due to its ability to show the greatest contrast compared to other colour channels, seen as essential for retinal object identification [4, 29].
-The saturation component was selected as it has also produced good performance in identifying AMD featured retinal images [13].
+The green channel was thus selected as the most appropriate for retina representation using the RGB model because of its ability to show the greatest contrast compared to other colour channels, seen as essential for retinal object identification [4, 32].
+The saturation component was selected as this has also been shown to produce good performance in identifying AMD featured retinal images [13].
 The technique described here thus considers only the green and saturation channels.
-The length of histograms, M is set to 256 (number of RGB colour space cells) for the green channel histograms and 101 (with values ranging from 0 to 100) for the saturation histograms.
+The length of the histograms, M, was set to 256 (number of RGB colour space cells) for the green channel histograms and 101 (with values ranging from 0 to 100) for the saturation histograms.